We may earn money or products from the companies mentioned in this post.

 - Press tofu using a tofu press or by wrapping it in a towel and placing something heavy on top to drain out as much water as possible.

-- Heat 2 tablespoons of sesame oil and 2 tablespoons of soy sauce in a pan over medium heat.
+- Heat 2 tablespoons of sesame oil in a pan over medium heat.
 Cube tofu and add into pan, flipping to fry each side until golden brown.**

 - Add all ingredients to a bowl and enjoy with tahini and soy sauce!